-Rev. Arthur L. Hillmann was called by the Mission Committee of the Oregon-Washington District of the Missouri Synod to establish a new mission which became Messiah Lutheran Church.
-Rev. Hillmann was installed on October 6, 1946, and groundbreaking ceremonies took place on April 27, 1947.
+In 1947, Rev. Arthur L. Hillmann was called by the Mission Committee of the Oregon-Washington District of the Missouri Synod to establish a new mission, one that became Messiah Lutheran Church.
+Rev. Hillmann was installed on October 6, 1946, and the groundbreaking ceremonies took place on April 27, 1947.
 God blessed Messiah under the leadership of Pastor Hillmann so that membership neared 600 by the time of his departure to Concordia College, Portland in 1968.
 Growth dictated the building of the current sanctuary which was dedicated on May 1, 1966.
 The addition of Hugh Visser in 1965 as Lay Evangelist emphasized the congregation's concern for reaching out to those without Christ.
 Hugh served in this capacity until 1971.

 Messiah's second pastor, Rev. Fred Huscher, was installed in July, 1968 and served until June of 1973 when he was called to a congregation in California.
 During these years Messiah continued to grow and flourish.